-Raspberry Pi OpenPGP CCID gadget builds are for people who want token-style signing without dragging secret key files around like it’s 2009.
+A Raspberry Pi OpenPGP smartcard build is for people who want token-style signing without dragging secret key files around.
 You plug in the Pi, the host sees a CCID smartcard device, and PC/SC routes APDUs to it.
+The Pi answers SELECT and GET DATA with OpenPGP Card data objects plus SW1/SW2 status words.
+GnuPG scdaemon talks through pcscd, so gpg --card-status can read slots for sign, decrypt, and authenticate.

-Key takeaways
+Key Takeaways

 - If

-pcsc_scanworks butgpg --card-statushangs, the OpenPGP APDU responses are the next suspect. - For a token-style workflow, keep the primary key off the device and move only subkeys into slots.
+pcsc_scanworks butgpg --card-statushangs, the OpenPGP APDU responses are the next suspect - For a token-style workflow, keep the primary key off the device and move only subkeys into slots

 Path A: Software OpenPGP card on the Pi